Autophobia refers to anxiety triggered by the idea and experience of spending time alone.

 - Medication: In combination with psychotherapy, this can help ease anxiety about specific situations.

 Among the options for medication are beta-blockers, which reduce the effects of adrenaline that the body releases during anxiety.
-Also, benzodiazepines can have a sedative effect, but doctors try only to prescribe these in severe cases, as they may lead to addiction.
+A doctor may prescribe benzodiazepines in severe cases, but the Food and Drug Administration (FDA) warn that these can lead to addiction.
+They can also have life threatening effects when used with alcohol or opioid drugs.

 Autophobia, like other specific phobias, is treatable.
 Therapy, sometimes in combination with medication, can help a person manage their symptoms.